Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Introduction

 This paper is organized as follows. {In Sec.~\ref{sec:modular-forms}, we give a brief review on the modular symmetry and modular forms.} In Sec.~\ref{sec:model}, we {explain} our model, constructing the valid charged-lepton Yukawa sector, Higgs potential, and active neutrino sector.
 In the neutrino sector, we show several relations coming from features of the Zee-Babu model and modular $A_4$ symmetry.
-Then, we perform the $\Delta \chi^2$ analysis to get our results, comparing the result of $\tau=\omega$. {In Sec.~\ref{sec:stabilization}, we study the modulus stabilization at nearby $\tau=\omega$ in non-supersymmetric models.} We have conclusions and discussion in Sec.~\ref{sec:conclusion}. {Appendix A shows $A_4$ modular forms, which we use.
-In Appendix B, we show helpful formalisms which are expanded at nearby $\tau=\omega$.}
+Then, we perform the $\Delta \chi^2$ analysis to get our results, comparing the result of $\tau=\omega$. {In Sec.~\ref{sec:stabilization}, we discuss the modulus stabilization at nearby $\tau=\omega$ in non-supersymmetric models.} We have conclusions and discussion in Sec.~\ref{sec:conclusion}. {Appendix A shows $A_4$ modular forms, which we use.
+In Appendix B, we show helpful formalisms which are expanded at nearby $\tau=\omega$.} {Appendix C shows the relationship between the values of $\Delta \chi^2$ and the confidence level. {Appendix D shows the result of neutrino mass matrix in case of $\tau=\omega$.} }